 The Company and its sub-funds may under no circumstances deviate from their investment objectives for these transactions.
 Equally, the use of these techniques may not cause the risk level of the sub-fund in question to increase significantly with regard to its original risk level (i.e. without the use of these techniques).
 The Company ensures that it or one of its appointed service providers will monitor and manage the risks incurred through the use of these techniques, particularly counterparty risk, as part of the risk management procedure.
-The monitoring of potential conflicts of interest arising from transactions with companies associated with the Company, the Management Company, the Investment Manager and the Depositary is primarily carried out through reviewing the contracts and corresponding processes on a regular basis.
+The monitoring of potential conflicts of interest arising from transactions with companies associated with the Company, the Management Company, the Investment Manager and the

+Depositary is primarily carried out through reviewing the contracts and corresponding processes on a regular basis.

 Service providers that provide securities lending services to the Company have the right to receive a fee in line with market standards in return for their services.
 The amount of this fee is reviewed and adapted, where appropriate, on an annual basis.
-Currently, 60% of the gross revenue received in the context of securities lending transactions negotiated at arm's lenghts is credited to the relevant sub-fund, while 40% of the gross revenue are retained as costs / fees by UBS Europe SE, Luxembourg Branch acting as securities lending agent and UBS Switzerland AG providing securities lending services.
-All costs / fees of running the securities lending programme are paid from the securities lending agents' portion of the gross income.
-This includes all direct and indirect costs / fees generated by the securities lending activities.
+Currently, 60% of the gross revenue received in the context of securities lending transactions negotiated at arm's lenghts is credited to the relevant sub-fund, while 30% of the gross revenue are retained as fees by UBS Switzerland AG as the securities lending service provider, responsible for the ongoing securities lending activities and collateral management, and 10% of the gross revenue are retained as fees by UBS Europe SE, Luxembourg Branch acting as securities lending agent, responsible for the transaction management, ongoing operational activities and collateral safekeeping.
+All fees for operating the securities lending programme are paid from the securities lending agents' portion of the gross income.
+This covers all direct and indirect costs incurred through the securities lending activities.
 UBS Europe SE, Luxembourg Branch and UBS Switzerland AG are part of the UBS Group.